-Ours is a small industry and both editors and authors move around with regularity.
-If you are in a business relationship and let your frustration boil into anger and ignite into rage…and let that rage descend on someone in the publishing company, you may end up burning a bridge.
-And that person who you vented on might someday become the head of an entire publishing company.
+Ours is a small industry, and both editors and authors move around with regularity.
+If you are in a business relationship and let your frustration boil into anger and ignite into rage–and let that rage descend on someone in the publishing company–you may end up burning a bridge.
+And that person whom you vented on might someday become the head of an entire publishing company.

 A, B, C, D, & E (and beyond)

-Scenario based on a true story: An author was so frustrated with her editor she wrote a scathing letter to the publisher (A) dressing down the entire editorial staff.
-The next year that editor moved to a different publisher (B) and when that author’s proposal was presented at a meeting, the editor relayed to the publishing team (B) the volatility of that writer.
+The following scenario is based on a true story.
+An author was so frustrated with her editor she wrote a scathing letter to the publisher (A), dressing down the entire editorial staff.
+The next year that editor moved to a different publisher (B); and when that author’s proposal was presented at a meeting, the editor relayed to the publishing team (B) the volatility of that writer.

 Soon the writer was with a new publisher (C) because she was so mad with her previous publisher.
 Everything was great … until something set the writer off.
-She again melted down and with a scorched earth method set every relationship on fire…and watched it burn.
-A year later the marketing at this publisher (C) moved to a new opportunity at another publisher (D).
+She again melted down, and with a scorched earth method set every relationship on fire and watched it burn.
+A year later the marketing manager at this publisher (C) moved to a new opportunity at another publisher (D).
 And shortly thereafter the editor (C) became an editorial director at yet another publisher (E).

 You see the pattern?
 There are technically five publishers that were burned by this author, two by action, three by proxy.
 Each bridge fell into the river.
 And guess what, this writer is now mad at her publisher (C) but is having trouble finding a new home.

 This author burned bridge after bridge to the point of being left on an island without a publisher and this person’s reputation had spread.

 When working as an editor, I had an agent call me on the phone and berate me and our company for about five minutes.
 Most of the monologue was done by shouting.
 The agent concluded their rant by demanding to talk to our vice president.
 So I called the VP with a warning and transferred the call.